The quickest tomato saaru you can make in 5 minutes.

 Having a busy week?
 Too tired to cook?
 Leading a bachelor life?
 In a hurry and need to fix a quick lunch, dinner?
-Need an easy, quick recipe to go with your rice?
+Need AN EASY, SUPER QUICK recipe to go with your rice?
 This tomato saaru/rasam is super easy & super quick to make!
 5 minutes & 6 simple ingredients is all you need.

 Tomato rasam is the most common rasam of South India.
 It's traditionally prepared using lentils and is seasoned with ghee, mustard seeds, dried red chilli powder, curry leaves and is garnished with fresh coriander.
 Rasam powder is a spice blend that adds life to tomato rasam.
 However, this recipe here is not the classic tomato rasam recipe.
 This tomato rasam recipe takes just 5 minutes to make.
 This recipe doesn't use lentils.
 It's super easy to make and is perfect for bachelors.
 You'll need very few ingredients to make this rasam, so you can fix a quick dinner during your busy weedays.

 We also use sambar powder in this recipe in contrast to rasam powder traditionally used to make rasam.
 Suprised?
-This pureed tomato saaru is delicious and is my MIL's creation.
-Make it to believe it.
+This pureed tomato saaru is super delicious and is my MIL's recipe.
+Make some & enjoy.

 3-4 green chillies